yehelip/project-euler/L01/README.md

-# project-euler

-This is level 01 of project-euler!

-I made the VecInt class so that it would be easier to work with large numbers!

-### Project Euler Progress Update
+### Project Euler L01 Progress Update

 #### Overview
-I've made significant progress on Project Euler, completing levels 1 through 25.
-However, level 18 remains an ongoing challenge that I plan to revisit.
+I've made significant progress on Project Euler, completing levels 1 through 25 except 18.
 Below is a brief summary of my progress and a checklist of completed levels.

+#### Custom Classes
+**VecInt**
+I made the VecInt class so that it would be easier to work with large numbers!

 #### Progress Summary
 - **Levels Completed:** 1-17, 19-25